Environmental Defense Fund Announces Key Grant from Bloomberg Philanthropies

 - Reducing impacts to communities and ecosystems.

-About Bloomberg Philanthropies: Bloomberg Philanthropies works primarily to advance five areas globally: the Environment, Public Health, Government Innovation, Education and the Arts.
-To date, more than $2.4 billion to has been donate.
-In 2011 alone, $330 million was distributed by Bloomberg Philanthropies, For more information visit bloombergdotorg.tumblr.com, follow @BloombergDotOrg or like us at https://www.facebook.com/bloombergdotorg.
+Bloomberg Philanthropies works primarily to advance five areas globally: the Environment, Public Health, Government Innovation, Education and the Arts.
+To date, more than $2.4 billion has been donated.
+In 2011 alone, $330 million was distributed by Bloomberg Philanthropies.
+For more information visit bloombergdotorg.tumblr.com, follow @BloombergDotOrg or like us at https://www.facebook.com/bloombergdotorg.